dvcarrillo/arqueologico/README.md

 - Arturo Cortés ([@arturocs](http://github.com/arturocs))

 ## Specifications
 Click on any title to see it live.
+Right now, only practice 1 and 2 are available.
 - [**Practice 1:**](https://dvcarrillo.github.io/ugr-web-development/Practica%201/Codigo/index.html) HTML and CSS.
 Design of main page, article view and print view.
 - [**Practice 2:**](https://dvcarrillo.github.io/ugr-web-development/Practica%202/Codigo/index.html) Javascript.
 Addition of comments to article view.
-- **Practice 3:** Adapt the page to PHP and create MySQL databases.
+- **Practice 3:** Adapt the page to PHP and create MySQL databases - *Under development...*